 As most kids start to misbehave, get out of control, and become hard-headed, parents feel disappointment.
 They shout and yell which they consider as a verbal discipline.
 This is their way to get their children’s attention to stop.
+“Any time someone yells or curses at you, this is a display of power and the goal is to control and intimidate you into submission,” licensed marriage and family therapist Alisa Ruby Bash, PsyD, says.
 To parents, it’s a form of disciplining their kids without needing to hurt them physically, so they will not cause any wound.
 They never did suspect that harsh verbal discipline may leave the same scar as spanking or hitting them does.
 Little by little, they are leaving marks of emotional injury that may take longer to heal if they will ever heal.

 Stress, anger, and disappointments are often the reason why parents are using harsh verbal words.

 “The easiest way to describe verbal abuse is verbal bullying that creates emotional pain and mental anguish in the person it’s being done to,” says Eris Huemer, PsyD.
 Let’s face it, no parents don’t get stressed when raising a child.
 Parents, at one point in their parenting lives, will shout and yell at their kids.
 This is to get their children’s attention, point out what wrong they have done, and sometimes it’s the parents’ strategy to emphasize their anger.
 It’s okay.

 But after voicing out your anger, breathe deeply and then calmly explain to them why you shout at them.
 Failing to do so turn your outburst into verbal abuse, no longer an act of discipline.
 The child will not be able to process his thought on what you really mean but just leave marks of hatred.